 Follow AGGS Music Department online:

-Eighteen ensembles / choirs meet weekly to rehearse for the termly concerts.
+Sixteen ensembles / orchestra / choirs meet weekly to rehearse for the termly concerts.
 Involving over 200 pupils.
 They are:

 - Junior Choir (Y7 and Y8)